Here is a little fictional story that may seem familiar to some of you…

 And if you’d like, you can read more power out tips here: Living Without Electricity

 If you are wondering what everything is in all those pictures up there, here are more details about what I have in our power out supplies. *Some links below are affiliate links meaning, at no additional cost to you, I may get a small commission if you make a purchase after clicking on the link.
 Thanks for supporting me and my family in this way!

 Each of the products I link to is something I have purchased for my own family and fully trust.
 Get ideas from the list below and maybe even set some goals for what you’d like to have eventually.
 But remember, you don’t need everything all at once!
 Just make sure you have a few good basics from each of the four categories!

 - Flashlights (found a great deal on these on Amazon.
-Not sure how long it will last, but I got them for $9.99 (regularly $70).
+Not sure how long they will last, but I got them for $9.99 (regularly $70).
 I like them because they use AA or AAA batteries, and we store rechargeable batteries in those sizes).
-We also keep mini maglights by each bed.
+We also keep mini-mag lights by each bed.

 - Headlamps.
 In a true disaster (earthquake, etc.) we’d likely need light AND the use of both hands.

 - 100-hour candles